-Editor: modify the text in P2907L61 (17.3.5.5) as follows:
+Editor: modify the text in P2933L61 (17.3.5.5 RevMd 2.4) as follows:

-dot11MACPrivacyActivated is true, the initial state of the scrambler shall be reset when the STA’s MAC address is changed.
+If SCRAMBLER_RESET is set to RESET_SCRAMBLER and dot11MACPrivacyActivated is true, the initial state of the scrambler shall be set to exclusive or (xor) of the scrambler value at the end of the last transmitted PPDU and a different pseudorandom non-zero value, before changes based on CH_BANDWIDTH_IN_NON_HT defined above are applied. reset when the STA’s MAC address is changed.

-Editor: Modify the following line at P3859L25 (Dot11HTStationConfigEntry):

-dot11FortyMHzOptionImplemented TruthValue }

-Editor: Insert the following MIB variable specification at P3862L65 (end of dot11HTStationConfig):

-dot11ScramblerResetValue OBJECT-TYPE

-SYNTAX OCTET STRING(Size(1))

-MAX-ACCESS read-write

-STATUS current

-DESCRIPTION

-"This is a control variable.
-It is written by the SME or external management entity.

-This is the value which the PHY uses to initialize the scrambler when instructed to do so using setting the TXVECTOR parameter SCRAMBLER_RESET to RESET_SCRAMBLER.
-It has no default value and shall be instantiation dependent"

-DEFVAL { none }

-::= { dot11HTStationConfigEntry 17 }

-Editor: Modify the following text 12.2.10 (P2519L44):
+Editor: Modify the following text 12.2.10 (P2549L44 – RevMD 2.4):

-Every time a MAC address is changed to a new random value, counters in all sequence number spaces used to identify each MSDU or MMPDU shall be reset (see 10.3.2.14.2 (Transmitter requirements)), and the OFDM data scrambler shall be reseeded per the procedure described in 17.3.5.5 (PHY DATA scrambler and descrambler), if applicable.
+Every time a MAC address is changed to a new random value, counters in all sequence number spaces used to identify each MSDU or MMPDU shall be reset (see 10.3.2.14.2 (Transmitter requirements)), the STA shall set the TXVECTOR parameter SCAMBLER_RESET to RESET_SCRAMBLER on the next transmitted PPDU, and the OFDM data scrambler shall be reseeded per the procedure described in 17.3.5.5 (PHY DATA scrambler and descrambler), if applicable.

 References: